finalverse/libra2-core/config/README.md

   that defines the Move standard library and the initial Validator set.
 - MempoolConfig - Parameters for configuring uncommitted transaction storage
 - MetricsConfig - Local storage for metrics
-- NetworkConfig - AptosNet configuration file that specifies peers with keys, seed addresses to connect to upstream peers, the local peers network keys, and other network configuration parameters
+- NetworkConfig - Libra2Net configuration file that specifies peers with keys, seed addresses to connect to upstream peers, the local peers network keys, and other network configuration parameters
 - NodeConfig - Hosts all configuration files for a node